pbonetti01-hash/PrecisionStrengthCo/README.md

 # 🏋️ Precision Strength Co

+**Note:** This is a fictional company created for educational and portfolio purposes.

 A professional, responsive institutional website for a fictional fitness company.
 This project was developed to apply and solidify Front-End concepts learned through the **freeCodeCamp** CSS curriculum.

 ## 🎯 Project Goals